AyJxx/WaterSystem/README.md

 - Controlling interactions by other objects with the water

 # Requirements
-- Tested only as standalone on Windows (requires compute shaders support)
+- Tested only on Windows PC (requires compute shaders support)
 - Universal Render Pipeline
 - Unity v2020+